vineetpuranik/rusty_flappy-dragon/README.md

 # Flappy Dragon
 Building a flappy dragon game in Rust.

+## Setup instructions

+## Known errors that might occur during setup
+1. Error cmake is not installed.
+2. Error pkg-config is not installed
+3. Error fontconfig is not installed.
+After installing these applications cargo clean and run cargo build again.

 ## Gameloop
-Include bracket-lib in cargo.toml and run cargo build
-    --> Error cmake is not installed.
-    --> Error pkg-config is not installed
-    --> Error fontconfig is not installed.
-    --> after installing these applications cargo clean and run cargo build again.

-Installed cmake, pkg-config, fontconfig
-Struct state : game state since the ticke function does not know anthing about the game.
-Represents snapshot of the current game state.
-Traits similar to interfaces
-Handling Errors in the main function using Results Codepage 437 character set
-Game modes - State Machine
+For games to operate smoothly they run in a Game loop.
+The Game loop initializes windowing, graphics and other resources.
+Subsequently, it runs every time often more than 30 to 60 times per second.
+Each time it calls a tick() function.